Event-Horizon/Timeliner/README.md

 This was a project I worked on for keeping track of timelines in 2015/2016 , project was basically to keep track of crime timelines on TV shows etc.

+I have refactored the JS in this project to be a bit more modern as of 1/27/2024.

 # Using

+This now requires a **Server** due to utilizing Temporal.js polyfill and module importing.

-Open index.html, go to Create or Bulk tab to start a timeline.
+Open index.html via a local Server, go to Create or Bulk tab to start a timeline.

 ## Create Tab